Pedro Bravo de Acuña: First Japanese insurrection

 During the governor's absence in the Moluccas, the Royal Audiencia ruled in Manila.
 The Audiencia wished to drive a number of Japanese from the city, but when this was attempted and force employed, the Japanese resisted, and the matter came to such a pass that they took arms to oppose it.
 It became necessary for the Spaniards to do likewise.
 The affair assumed threatening proportions, and some on each side wished to give battle.
 However, battle was postponed by various means until, through the efforts of certain religious, the Japanese were quieted.
 Afterward as many as possible were embarked in vessels, much against their will.
 This had been a great danger to Manila, for the Spaniards were few in number, and the Japanese more than 1,500, and spirited.

 End of his term in office

-Soon after his return from the Moluccas, Governor Bravo de Acuña died in Manila in 1606, and the Eeal Audiencia assumed control of government.
+Soon after his return from the Moluccas, Governor Bravo de Acuña died in Manila in 1606, and the Real Audiencia assumed control of government.
 His sudden death aroused suspicions he had been poisoned.
 He had accumulated considerable wealth during his administration, and as a result was subjected to a juicio de residencia (grievance tribunal), as his predecessor had been.

 After his death, his property was confiscated by the Audiencia under Rodrigo de Vivero y Velasco.
 Vivero had been sent by the Viceroy of New Spain in 1608 to assume temporary charge of the government, and to investigate colonial officials.